LuanEdCosta/LuanEdCosta/README.md

 My name is Luan Eduardo da Costa and I'm a front-end developer.

-I'm currently working at [Unicode Software](https://www.unicodesoftware.com.br/) creating Android, iOS and Web apps with React and React Native, some of them to integrate with the main product of the company and also new projects.

 ## :heart: Things I like to do

 - :iphone: :computer: Create applications